gonzalo/blink/README.md

 I want there to be NO barriers to using this code, so I am releasing it to the public domain.
 But "public domain" does not have an internationally agreed upon definition, so I use CC0:

-Copyright 2016 Steven Ford http://geeky-boy.com and licensed "public domain" style under [CC0](http://creativecommons.org/publicdomain/zero/1.0/):
+Original Copyright 2016 Steven Ford http://geeky-boy.com and licensed "public domain" style under [CC0](http://creativecommons.org/publicdomain/zero/1.0/):
 ![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png "CC0")

+(This version has been modified by Gonzalo Cao and released under same license)

 To the extent possible under law, the contributors to this project have waived all copyright and related or neighboring rights to this work.